Joker9090/CryptoLoginChallenge/README.md

 - [Q]How would you implement a cross-platform http client?
 (That is, it worked both server-side and client-side)
 - [A]Doing a good Service!! we can separate funcionalities to gain some versatility

+Solito has the *.web.tsx file extension feature to separate the code to build for differente app/next or mobile app cases

 ## Coments
 - I spent some time reading documentation and viewing some videos about solito and extra deps. using this monorepo more like react-native needs is kindy tricky.
 I have more experience working with scss or css vainilla, and now the components has an styledObject like scheme.